 Decide Early If You Want a Theme

 Certified Kitchen Designer Connie Hampton has designed several dozen home bars throughout Greater Cincinnati.
 She asks clients about the theme or idea they have for their bar to get a jumping off point.
 "I had a recent client who wanted a western saloon," she recalls.
-In the past, Neal's has created home bars based off loose concepts, such as a comfortable sports bar, all the way to a multi-room English Pub with an authentic British bar as the centerpiece.
+In the past, Neal's has created home bars based off loose concepts, such as a comfortable sports bar, all the way to full-blown themes such as a multi-room English Pub with an authentic British bar as the centerpiece.
 Many home bars don't have these types of themes, but even some idea of the feeling or style you'd like will help narrow down your options.

 If There Will Be Seating, Make Sure It's Right